kaidez/kaidez.com/_drafts/2015-3-26-parlor-redesign.md

 That being said, I made a point to NOT duplicate a lot of core files and only did so when I had no choice.
 I've been in situations where duplicating a lot of files for the sake of child-themes makes updating WordPress a pain.

 Plus, customizing a lot of files would make the site harder for my friend to maintain.
-I didn't want to create core functionality that could only be updated by changing code and not a plugin, so I mostly customized the site by making changes to the core stylesheet.
+I didn't want to create core functionality that could only be updated by changing code and not a plugin, so I mostly customized the site by making changes to the core stylesheet and installed a small set of plugins.

 Speaking of stylesheets, I used the core CSS file that comes with [Twitter Bootstrap](http://getbootstrap.com/ "Read more about Twitter Bootstrap") to make the site responsive, which was also pretty easy.
 I used its [Grid system](http://getbootstrap.com/css/#grid "Read more about Twitter Bootstrap's Grid system") to create a variety of responsive layouts.
+This helped make the site as mobile-friendly as possible.

-*(Side note: this project needed to scaffolded with Bootstrap and a few other WordPress-centric files.
+*(Side note: this project needed to be scaffolded with Bootstrap and a few other WordPress-centric files.
 I did this using my custom "kdz" tool...[see it on GitHub](https://github.com/kaidez/kdz "See custom kdz scaffolding tool on GitHub") and read my blog post on this).*

+<a name="local-seo"></a>
+###Local SEO

+Managing search engine optimization is pretty easy with WordPress.
+It's SEO-ready out of the box and if then install [Yoast's WordPress SEO plugin](https://wordpress.org/plugins/wordpress-seo/ "Read more about Yoast's WordPress SEO plugin"), configuring SEO is a straight-forward process.

+But Parlor is a local business and there are other hair salons in the area.